Primary and secondary markets are the forms of markets where financial instruments and created and traded respectively.

-Most common differences between a primary and a secondary market have been elaborated in the below-given table:
+The most common differences between a primary and a secondary market have been elaborated in the below-given table:

-|Meaning||A primary market refers to the up which helps the industry to raise funds by issuing different types of securities.||The secondary market is a market for subsequent sale/purchase and trading in the securities.|
+|Meaning||A primary market refers to the up which helps the industry to raise funds by issuing different types of securities.||The secondary market is a market for subsequent sale/purchase and trading in securities.|

-|Nature of Securities||It deals with new securities, i.e. securities which were not previously available, and are offered for the first time to the investors||It a market for old securities which have been issued already.|
+|Nature of Securities||It deals with new securities, i.e. securities that were not previously available, and are offered for the first time to the investors||It is a market for old securities which have been issued already.|

 |Sale/ Purchase||Securities are acquired from issuing Companies themselves.||Securities are purchase and sold by the investors without any involvement of the companies.|